 - everyone who cares for an older or disabled person

-- household contacts of anyone who is immunocompromised
+- household contacts of anyone on the NHS Shielded Patient List

 Download The flu vaccination to give to someone you know.

 For more information about staying safe, healthy and warm this winter, see our guide preparing for severe wintry conditions

 Please exercise your common sense when considering this guide and whether to take any of the steps that may be suggested in it.
 Whilst we have taken reasonable care to ensure that any factual information is accurate and complete, most of the information in this guide is based on our views and opinions (and sometimes the views and opinions of the people or organisations we work with).
 As a result, we cannot make any promises about the accuracy or the completeness of the information and we don’t accept any responsibility for the results of your reliance on it.